 Spot FX and Metals trades are settled two business days from the entry date.
 As trading through GO Markets does not involve physical delivery, all trades left open at the end of a trading day (23:59:59 Platform Time) will be rolled over to the next day and as such will have exposure to a swap charge or credit.

-It is important to note that the rollover at the close of Wednesday's trading will be three times the usual amount.
+It is important for beginners to note that the rollover at the close of Wednesday’s trading will be three times the usual amount.
 This charge is market convention, accounting for weekend settlement.